 What Do You Know About Shingles?

-By Elaine Beppel, MD, Virtua Family Medicine Physician
+By Elaine Beppel, MD, Virtua Primary Care Physician

 Shingles is a common viral illness caused by the same virus that causes chickenpox, but with very different—and agonizing—symptoms.
 Its blistering rash is sometimes mistaken for poison ivy, but flu-like symptoms and severe pain are sure signs that it’s not your garden-variety skin rash.
 The virus strikes the highly sensitive nerve roots, and feels like needles piercing the skin.